DataMiningSoftware/CW2024/README.md

 9. **Scene_Properties**:
     - The `Scene_Properties` class, which controls the game loop, became more integral to the game’s structure than I initially realized.
 It was challenging to keep track of what methods were being passed or received, and I didn’t realize I had accumulated over 600 lines of code.
 Refactoring this class to manage the game’s flow properly took two full days, but I eventually got it working as it is today.
 This experience taught me the importance of careful planning and managing data efficiently in the future.

-By addressing these unexpected issues, the game achieved a stable and functional state, though further refinement could improve some aspects.
+By addressing these unforeseen issues, the game reached a stable and functional state, though there is still room for further refinement in certain areas. 😊

 ---